cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/09-grouping-and-aggregation/grouping-and-aggregation.rst

     :language: sql
     :dburl: /_static/textbook.sqlite3

-    Write a query to give the number of books sold, and the total sales from those books, by condition.
-Exclude books for the payment type "trade in".
+    Write a query to give the number of books sold and the total sales from those books, grouped by condition.
+Exclude books for the payment type 'trade in'.
     ~~~~

 .. reveal:: grouping_self_test_grouping_3_hint